mshroom/WhereToStopForADrink/documentation/testing_document.md

 ## Unit tests

 Unit test coverage for the project is good, except for the ui and web packages that, at the moment, have no automatic tests.
 One reason for that is that there will probably still be big changes to the text ui design (the texts to be printed etc).
 The classes in the web package, on the other hand, are not very suitable for Unit testing because they require web connection and the responses to the http requests might vary from time to time, depending on the server.
-These classes will maybe be excluded from the test coverage reports.
+These classes are therefore excluded from the test coverage reports.

 ## Manual tests